Media Access Control Security (MACsec) on Chassis Cluster

 MACsec Considerations

-All types of Spanning Tree Protocol frames cannot currently be encrypted using MACsec.
+All types of Spanning Tree Protocol (STP) frames are not currently supported for encryption using MACsec.

-The connectivity association can be defined anywhere, either global or node specific or any other configuration group as long as it is visible to the MACsec interface configuration.
+A connectivity association can be defined globally, at the node level, or within any configuration group, provided it is visible to the MACsec interface configuration.

 Configure Media Access Control Security (MACsec)

-This topic shows how to configure MACsec on control and fabric ports of supported SRX Series Firewall in chassis cluster to secure point-to-point Ethernet links between the peer devices in a cluster.
-Each point-to-point Ethernet link that you want to secure using MACsec must be configured independently.
-You can enable MACsec encryption on device-to-device links using static connectivity association key (CAK) security mode.
+This topic shows how to configure MACsec on control and fabric ports of supported Firewalls operating in a chassis cluster to secure point-to-point Ethernet links between peer devices.
+Each point-to-point Ethernet link that requires MACsec protection must be configured independently.
+MACsec encryption on device-to-device links is enabled using static connectivity association key (CAK) security mode.

 - Configuration Considerations When Configuring MACsec on Chassis Cluster Setup